 To do so, first select the loudspeaker whose properties should be copied and press the COPY button.
 This will store the configuration information in internal memory for further use.
-Now select the loudspeakers that should receive the configuration and press the PASTE button.
-You can select another set of loudspeakers and copy the configuration to those as well.
+Now select the loudspeakers that should receive the configuration and configuration to those as well.

+• press the PASTE button.
+You can select another set of loudspeakers and copy the figuration to those as well